cardinal-solutions/good-books/docs/CONTRIBUTING.md

 1. Ensure any install or build dependencues are removed before submitted your code for review.
 2. Update the README.md with details of any changes to interfaces related to information there.
-3. Submit the PR with any supporting information on what code you are submitting, (i.e. screenshots, demos, etc)
+3. Submit the PR with any supporting information on what code you are submitting, (i.e. screenshots, demos, etc).
+You can also reference the issue related to your PR to automatically close it once merged.
+See github documentation for more.
 4. You may merge the Pull Request once you have the sign-off of at leasr one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.